thenativeweb/roboter/README.md

 #### Building the various parts

-By default, roboter expects three entry files for a web application: An `index.html`, an `index.scss`, and an `index.js` file.
+By default, roboter expects three entry files for a web application: An `index.html`, an `index.scss`, and an `index.js` file (although you may also use an `index.jsx` file here).
 Please note that within the `index.html` file you need to reference the built JavaScript artefact.
 The built CSS is injected automatically:

 ```html
 <!DOCTYPE html>